moemosaad/Similar-Listings-Recommendations/README.md

 ## Motivation

-This project was developed to gain a fundemental understanding of service-oriented architecture.
+This project was developed to gain a fundamental understanding of service-oriented architecture.

 ### Prerequisites